deercreeklabs/lancaster/README.md

 # About
-Lancaster is an [Apache Avro](http://avro.apache.org/docs/current/) library for Clojure and ClojureScript.
-It aims to be fully compliant with the [Avro Specification](http://avro.apache.org/docs/current/spec.html).
+Lancaster is an [Apache Avro](http://avro.apache.org/docs/current/) library for Clojure and ClojureScript and aims to be fully compliant with the [Avro Specification](http://avro.apache.org/docs/current/spec.html).
 It is assumed that the reader of this documentation is familiar with Avro and Avro terminology.
 If this is your first exposure to Avro,